SMXlol/UseFul_things_python/README.md

-# test_repoz
+# UseFul_things_python
-This repository only for education
+This repository only for education and for my personal library This repository contains all useful algorithms and programs that may be useful